MrHedmad/kerblam/README.md

 - :package: `kerblam package` packages your pipelines and exports a container image for execution later.
 This leaves a tarball with all the data a reproducer needs to run the analysis again, so they may do so quickly and easily.
-The reproducer may do so manually, or use Kerblam! again to un-package the project.
+The reproducer can use the reply tarball manually, or also let Kerblam! un-package the project for them.
 - :package: Kerblam! can fetch remote data and save it locally, manage local data and clean it up, preserving only files that must be preserved.
   It also shows you how much local data is on the disk, how much data is remote and